Connecticut LLC

 Should I consider registering a trade name (DBA)?

 Lots of Connecticut companies operate under a trade name (sometimes referred to as a DBA) because it allows for franchising and branding opportunities.
 If you’d like to register a trade name, select our Trade Name Service inside your account after signing up for our business formation service.
-We will register your company’s trade name for $120.
+We will register your company’s trade name for $125 plus government fees.

 Will your Connecticut registered agent fees ever increase?